MarcusHoltz/marcusholtz.github.io/_posts/2025-06-02-piping-server-tricks-for-ephemeral-secure-sharing.md

 ### 🍚 Limit How Long the Sender Waits for a Receiver

-Let’s say you only want your `file.txt` to be available for 10 seconds:
+Let's say you only want your `file.txt` to be available for 10 seconds:

 ```sh
 curl -s --max-time 10 -T file.txt <server>:8080/mytempfile